Last Updated on April 21, 2026

 On a larger scale, migrating data from legacy systems can be so complex that it took Deutsche Bank 13 years to complete the integration of Postbank’s IT systems with their own.

 Integrating data from outdated systems into modern platforms is complex due to differences in data formats, structures, and technologies.
+Legacy data formats and database structures often conflict with modern cloud platforms, leading to migration failures, data corruption, and even system downtime.
 In Deutsche Bank’s case, it was further complicated by regulatory challenges, internal resistance, multiple failed attempts, and the need to align disparate systems and processes across the two institutions.

 Although 49% of data professionals mention working with legacy data architecture as their biggest challenge, legacy systems cannot be ignored because they contain vital historical data.

 Data security risks increase during data migration because sensitive data is in transit and may be exposed to vulnerabilities such as unauthorized access, data corruption, or breaches.
 The process of transferring data between environments often involves temporary storage or data handling by third-party systems, which increases the chances of security lapses.
-Encryption, both at rest and in transit, along with strict access control mitigates these risks to some extent.
+Encryption, both at rest and in transit using secure transfer protocols, along with strict access control mitigates these risks to some extent and helps ensure compliance.

 To minimize the risk of data breaches during data migration, follow these steps: